-Burning Man is a very famous festival in the desert of California, USA.
+Burning Man is a very famous festival in the desert of Nevada, USA.
 The main principle is a gift economy.
 Nothing is for sale, you share what you have.
 Another pillar on which this festival exists is self-expression.
 Be who you really are, no hiding, no shame.
 Therefor (and probably also because of the heat in the desert) many visitors chose to spend their time at the festival naked.

 16. Roskilde Naked Run

 In Europe there’s also a festival where nudity is allowed, at least for an hour: Roskilde in Denmark.
 It’s one of the most famous rock festivals in Europe, but what differentiates it from the rest is that they also organise a naked run.
 What started as a joke contest from local radio (the winning boy and girl receive a ticket for next year’s festival) has grown into an event with hundreds of participants.
 The organisers already had to organise qualifier events.

 There has been a lot of fuss lately about the opening of the Bunyadi, the first nudie restaurant in London.
 But people seem to forget that this is not something new.
 Naked dining already existed in The Amrita in Tokyo and pop-up nudie restaurants have been spotted in Melbourne and New York.

 Visiting a nudist resort has been checked on this list a long time ago.
 But Cap d’Agde in France is something different.
 It’s the mother of all nudist resorts.
 It’s a nudist village.

 The history of Cap d’Agde is mostly based on rumours and legends.
 Are there really 40 000 visitors in the resort at peak season?
 Can you really buy anything without having clothes on?
 And what about the public sex stories?

 The problem with this one is the definition of “long”.
 What is long?

 You can fill in whatever you think would be an accomplishment.
 24 hours, a week, a month, forever?